 The Siege Of The North is a turning point for both Avatar and our protagonist Aang.
 It features the best writing out of all the episodes in the first season.

 The Siege Of The North is where Aang must come to terms with his life and prove himself as a leader.
-This episode manages to superbly build up the tension by cornering them in a perilous situation and hoping they can escape, but it doesn’t let them go without putting their previous failures behind them.
+This episode manages to superbly build up the tension by cornering them in a perilous situation.
+But it doesn’t let them go without putting their previous failures behind them.

 In this episode, Team Avatar is once again caught in a situation that forces them out of their comfort zone and into a life or death situation.
 The fight for survival against a superior force was intense and kept me on the edge of my seat throughout.